-Walmart business model has turned the retail company in the largest supermarket chain in the United States, with more than 11,500 stores (including hypermarkets, supermarkets and department stores), under 56 banners in 27 countries and e-commerce websites in 10 countries.
+Walmart business model has turned the retail company into the largest supermarket chain in the United States, with more than 11,500 stores (including hypermarkets, supermarkets, and department stores), under 56 banners in 27 countries, and e-commerce websites in 10 countries.

 They employ approximately 2.2 million associates around the world (1.5 million in the U.S. alone) and serve nearly 270 million customers.
 Walmart is also the largest company in the world by revenue, with an accumulated capital of more than 500 billion dollars.

 The brand, which is a publicly traded family-owned company under the command of the Waltons, involves a retail chain that, today, still has its business model heavily based on brick-and-mortar retail – but its e-commerce has been expanding rapidly.

 The entire Walmart operation, since its founding in 1962, continues to follow the driving force of founder Sam Walton, “saving people money so they can live better”.
 But how does this business model based on leading on price work?
 Let’s check it out!

 The entire Walmart operation in the world is divided into three main segments:

 Walmart U.S.: operates in all 50 American states and Puerto Rico.
 It represents more than 60% of the corporation’s sales, summing up physical and e-commerce stores.

 Walmart International: covers operations in all 26 other countries, with supercenters, hypermarkets, supermarkets, warehouse clubs, and e-commerce (in 10 countries).
 This generates around 25% of net sales.

 Sam’s Club: this membership-only warehouse club is in 44 states of the U.S. and Puerto Rico (and in e-commerce).
 It represents about 12% of net sales.
 Sam’s Club offers grocery and consumables, home and apparel, technology and electronics, health and wellness, and also fuel and similar.